 In 2003 Susan 'invented' the concept and language of 'Disability Confidence' - in the knowledge that if we can change the way people talk about the world, we make it easier to change the world.
 She continues to connect leaders from her extensive multi-stakeholder network, enabling new conversations between business, persons with disabilities, civil society and public policy makers.

-Sarah Kaiser is the Employee Experience, Diversity & Inclusion Lead for Fujitsu EMEIA.
-She has driven Fujitsu's activity to become recognised as an exemplar on gender pay gap reporting, a Times Top 50 Employer for Women, a Disability Confident Leader, a Stonewall Top 100 Employer and a Top 50 Social Mobility Employer.
+Sarah Kaiser was appointed as Global Head of Diversity & Inclusion at Fidelity International in June 2019.
+Prior to that, Sarah was Employee Experience, Diversity & Inclusion Lead, EMEIA at Fujitsu.
+She drove Fujitsu's activity to become recognised as an exemplar on gender pay gap reporting, a Times Top 50 Employer for Women, a Disability Confident Leader, a Stonewall Top 100 Employer and a Top 50 Social Mobility Employer.
 She is passionate about finding creative solutions to unusual diversity challenges, developing cultures where everyone can achieve their full potential, and the representation of diversity in contemporary culture.

 Previously Sarah was the Head of Equality at Brent Council, where she led the organisation to achieve the Excellence level of the Equality Framework for Local Government.
 Beforehand, as the first Diversity Manager for Tate, Sarah increased the diversity of Tate's audiences, workforce and programme.
 Prior to that, Sarah was the Director of RenéCassin, an international human rights NGO.

 In her personal capacity, Sarah has worked on a wide range of diversity and inclusion projects, including with Citizens Advice, the Great British Community Project and the Commission on Women in Jewish Leadership.
 She has a degree in Philosophy from the University of Cambridge.

 Paul Deemer, Head of Diversity and Inclusion, NHS Employers